department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 <div class="va-introtext">

-If you’re a Servicemember or Veteran who’s overcoming challenges related to service-connected disabilities and an employment handicap, you can apply for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services online.
-Find out how to apply.
+Find out how to apply for Vocational Rehabilitation and Employment (VR&E).

 </div>